jac-oblong/Cognitive-Modeling/hw3/readme.md

 ## Problem 2 - Diffusion Model Explorations

+The answer to this problem can be found in [problem2.ipynb](./problem2.ipynb)

 ## Problem 3 - Prior and Posterior Variance

 ## Problem 4 - Normal-Normal Model